Skip to main content

 moveit_pro rviz

-RViz2 Pro MTC Debugger
+RViz2 Pro MTC plugin

 In the bottom left pane, you will see a tree of MTC tasks with details about the inputs and outputs of every stage.
 By clicking on specific solutions, you can visualize them in the RViz2 visualization window.
 In addition, the RViz2 MTC plugin will keep a history of all the plans being solved, so you can easily go back in the history to introspect previous plans.